Home » India » Delhi » National Museum of India

 Manuscript Gallery

 The Manuscripts Gallery is a treasure trove comprising over 14,000 manuscripts and texts, with around 1,000 being beautifully illustrated.
 These diverse manuscripts are recorded in various languages and scripts, covering a vast array of subjects.
 The materials used for these manuscripts range from parchment and birch bark to palm leaf, cloth, paper, and even metals.
-Encompassing a time span from the 7th to the 19th centuries, these manuscripts offer insights into the religious and sectarian diversity of the Indian Subcontinent, serving as windows to the region’s history.
+Encompassing a period from the 7th to the 19th centuries, these manuscripts offer insights into the religious and sectarian diversity of the Indian Subcontinent, serving as windows to the region’s history.
 Key highlights of this collection include:

 1. Asthasahasrika Prajnaparamita: A Sanskrit manuscript on palm leaf from the 12th century AD